-jurisdictional wetlands: Wetlands which meet the criteria of "waters of the United States" and are thereby under the jurisdiction of the Corps and the USEPA.
-The definition developed by the Corps considers as wetlands those areas which "...are inundated or saturated by surface or ground water at a frequency and duration to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions."
+jurisdictional wetlands: Wetlands which meet the criteria of "waters of the United States" and are thereby under the jurisdiction of the U.S. Army Corps of Engineers and the U.S. Environmental Protection Agency.
+The definition developed by the Corps of Engineers considers as wetlands those areas which "...are inundated or saturated by surface or ground water at a frequency and duration to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions."
 Under this definition, all three of the following conditions must be present: a) a dominance of wetland plants; b) hydric soils (soils with low oxygen concentrations in the upper layers during the growing season); and c) wetlands hydrology.